anshuman73/team-feu-auth0/ffa-backend/README.md

 ## How to run it

 * Rename .env-sample to .env and add all API credentials
+* Setup MongoDB on your system
+* Install the dependencies
 * Simply run ```python3 app.py``` !